-Healthcare workers may enroll at the vaccination site or may self-enroll remotely.
+Participants may enroll at the vaccination site or may self-enroll remotely.
 At select vaccination sites, study navigators will be available to assist with recruitment and enrollment after individuals are vaccinated.
 Virtual study navigators may also assist with enrollment via phone and/or text.
-Study navigators will assist with entry of vaccine-related information (date, manufacturer, lot #) in the online platform to ensure accuracy.
-Based on conversations with many institutions affiliated with the parent HERO Registry study, optimal navigator workflow will be determined depending on institutional plans for vaccination.
-For example, at some institutions, the navigator will interact with the potential participant shortly before receiving the vaccine (eg, at the time of registration, or at check-in to the vaccine administration area), while others may interact with potential participants in the recovery area where healthcare workers will spend time after the vaccine.
+Study navigators may assist with entry of vaccine-related information (date, manufacturer, lot #) in the online platform to ensure accuracy.
+Based on conversations with many institutions affiliated with the HERO Registry, optimal navigator workflow will be determined depending on institutional plans for vaccination.
+For example, at some institutions, the navigator will interact with the potential participant shortly before receiving the vaccine (e.g., at the time of registration, or at check-in to the vaccine administration area), while others may interact with potential participants in the recovery area where recipients will spend time after the vaccine.

-Existing members of the HERO Registry will be instructed to complete a screening questionnaire, an informed consent form (ICF), and a medical release form, at which point they will be enrolled in the study.
-Non-members will be enrolled in the HERO Registry and then directed to complete the screening questionnaire, informed consent and medical release form.
-In addition, proxy contact information will be collected at enrollment to support data capture in the event that the participant cannot be reached (eg, participant is hospitalized).
+Existing members of the HERO Registry and the Project Baseline Community Study will be instructed to complete a screening questionnaire and an informed consent form (ICF), at which point they will be enrolled in the study.
+Non-members will be enrolled in the HERO Registry or in the Project Baseline Community Study Community and then directed to complete the screening questionnaire and informed consent form.
+In addition, proxy contact information will be collected at enrollment to support data capture in the event that the participant cannot be reached (e.g., participant is hospitalized).